Usable-Security-and-Privacy-Lab/ssa-daemon/docs/man/setsockopt.md

 > #### TLS_COMPRESSION
 > Sets the connection to support or disable compression of TLS records.
 TLS
 > compression is entirely different from HTTP compression, and it is not
-> commonly used as there are known vulnerabilities linked to its use.
+> commonly used as there are known vulnerabilities linked to it.
+This option
+> will only enable compression under the following conditions:
+> 1. OpenSSL must be built without the macro `OPENSSL_NO_COMP`
+> 2. The `ZLIB_SHARED` macro must be enabled (i.e. the zlib library must be
+> compiled in such a way that it can be shared with OpenSSL)
+>
 > `optval` should point to an integer value of either `1` or `0`, and
 > `optlen` should be equal to `sizeof(int)`.
 >